 The only way to take in all of Iceland’s stunning scenery is to drive.
 And the only way to drive, is around Route 1 (the Ring Road).
 Starting and ending in Reykjavik The Ring Road wraps it’s way around the country in a circular fashion – 1300km of mostly paved highway, this is your main road from which secondary roads break off, leading to further adventure.

 The drive is best completed in summer (July and August) as come winter many sections of the road are closed.
-While you could complete the Ring Road in 16 hours without stopping, you should plan for 7 – 10 days.
+While you could complete the Ring Road in 16 hours without stopping, you should plan for 7 – 10 days (click here for a self drive itinerary).

 There are so many spectacular villages, attractions and sights off the Ring Road itself that you’ll miss the majority of the country by not taking detours.
 The western section in particular deserves a few days – it’s here you’ll find access to the Westfjords and Snæfellsnes peninsula.